sbabcoc/local-grid-parent/README.md

 # local-grid-parent

-This project produces a collection of modules that make launching **Selenium Grid** collections more manageable and modular.
+Built on [Selenium Foundation](https://github.com/sbabcoc/Selenium-Foundation), this project produces a collection of modules that make launching **Selenium Grid** collections more manageable and modular.

 ## Implementation Strategy